Highlight

 Overview

-The Annapurna Circuit Trek is a legendary adventure spanning 18-21 days through Nepal's diverse landscapes.
-Starting in Besishahar, this trek takes you through charming villages, lush forests, and terraced fields, leading up to the iconic Thorong La Pass at 5,416 meters.
-Along the way, trekkers are treated to breathtaking mountain views and the rich cultural heritage of the Gurung, Manangi, and Thakali communities.
-This trek is a challenging yet enriching journey, offering a blend of natural beauty and local hospitality.
+The Annapurna Circuit Trek is a legendary journey that takes 18-21 days, showcasing Nepal's diverse landscapes and cultures.
+Starting in Besishahar, the trek winds through picturesque villages, lush forests, and terraced fields before reaching the famous Thorong La Pass at 5,416 meters.
+Along the way, you’ll enjoy stunning mountain views and experience the warm hospitality of the Gurung, Manangi, and Thakali communities.

-Ascend and Cross Thorong La Pass: At 5,416 meters, Thorong La Pass is one of the highest trekking passes in the world, offering spectacular views and a sense of accomplishment.
+Thorong La Pass: Standing at 5,416 meters, Thorong La Pass is one of the world’s highest trekking passes.
+Crossing it offers breathtaking views and a true sense of achievement.
+After the pass, you’ll reach the serene Muktinath Temple, a spiritual highlight of the trek.

-Along the trek, you will pass by the terraced rice fields, rhododendrons, and oak forests, immersing yourself in the diverse flora and fauna of the Annapurna region.
+then hike up to mohare danda and poon hill Throughout the journey, you’ll walk through terraced rice fields, rhododendron, and oak forests, surrounded by the rich flora and fauna of the Annapurna region.

 Itinerary